Adam-Amingo/Amazon-Ecommerce-Product-Scraper/README.md

 * **Search Query Labeling:** Metadata inheritance that tracks which specific keyword produced each result.
 * **Clean Bullet Points:** Formatting of multi-line product features into single-cell searchable paragraphs.

+## 🛠️ Technical Challenges & Problem Solving

+Extracting data from Amazon is more than just "visiting a URL."
+This project solves several high-level engineering hurdles:

+### 1. Bypassing Advanced Anti-Bot (403 Forbidden)
+Amazon uses sophisticated TLS fingerprinting.
+This engine integrates **ScrapeOps Proxy** to rotate residential IPs and mimic authentic browser headers, ensuring a 99.9% success rate without IP bans.

+### 2. Full JavaScript Rendering
+Much of Amazon's data is "lazy-loaded" via JavaScript.
+This spider utilizes **Headless Rendering** to execute the scripts and capture the DOM only after the data has been populated.

+### 3. Decoding "Messy" Source Code
+Amazon hides its most valuable data (like product variants) inside malformed JSON objects within `<script>` tags.
+* **The HTML Analysis:** During development, raw HTML (see `amazon_page.html` in the repo) was captured and audited to locate hidden data blocks.
+* **The Solution:** We used `chompjs` to decode these non-standard JavaScript objects into clean Python dictionaries.

+### 4. Handling Dynamic Layouts
+Amazon frequently A/B tests their layouts.
+This spider is built with **defensive parsing logic**—if one selector fails, it falls back to a second or third method to ensure no data is lost during a crawl.

+## 🔍 The Reverse Engineering Process

+Unlike basic scrapers that rely on fragile UI elements, this engine was built by auditing the raw network responses from Amazon's servers.

+* **HTML Auditing:** We captured the raw server response (see `amazon_page.html`) to identify where the data "lives" before the browser renders it.
+* **Data Deserialization:** By reverse-engineering the script tags, we discovered that Amazon stores product specifications in a highly compressed JavaScript format.
+* **The Result:** We bypass the "visual" layer entirely and extract data directly from the backend source, making the scraper 5x more stable against UI layout changes.

 ## ⚙️ Execution
 ## ⚙️ How to Run
 1. **Clone & Install:**